truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 * Read-only TrueNAS administrators are not able to query audit entries.
 This [fix](https://github.com/truenas/middleware/pull/13035) is anticipated in the 24.04-RC.1 release.

-<a href="https://ixsystems.atlassian.net/issues/?filter=10487" target="_blank">Click here to see the latest information</a> about issues discovered in 24.04-BETA.1 that are being resolved in a future TrueNAS SCALE release.
+<a href="https://ixsystems.atlassian.net/issues/?filter=10487" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.04-BETA.1 that are being resolved in a future TrueNAS SCALE release.